farazkhanfk7/batblogger/README.md

 # flask-blog
-A simple blog app made using flask.
+A simple blog app made using flask